lablup/raftify/README.md

 ## Why?

-Since *[raft-rs](https://github.com/tikv/raft-rs)* only provides an implementation for the consensus module, some developers may face difficulties in figuring out how to use this library when they first faced with the problem.
+Since *[raft-rs](https://github.com/tikv/raft-rs)* only provides an implementation for the consensus module, it seems users are likely to [face to difficulties in figuring out how to use this library when they first faced with the problem](https://github.com/tikv/raft-rs/issues/402).

-Attempts to provide higher-level Raft implementation like *[riteraft](https://github.com/ritelabs/riteraft)* have been made to address [this issue](https://github.com/tikv/raft-rs/issues/402).
+Attempts to provide higher-level Raft implementation like *[riteraft](https://github.com/ritelabs/riteraft)* have been made to address this issue.

 This repository starts from `riteraft` for resolving the issue in Python language runtime.